EzekielALX/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a symbolic link to /bin/ls, named __ls__.
-The symbolic link should be created in the current working directory.
+Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.

+You can assume that the directory /tmp/u will exist when we will run your script